dcase808/ecommerce/README.md

 # Ecommerce site
 Ecommerce site build with (?), Python with FastAPI and MongoDB.
 Demo at {todo}
 ## Configuration
-Enter your MongoDB connection string and your randomly generated SECRET_KEY, PayU and Google API credentials in ```back/src/app/secrets.py```.
+Enter your MongoDB connection string, PayU and Google API credentials, and your randomly generated SECRET_KEY in ```back/src/app/secrets.py```.
 You can generate your secret key using OpenSSL.
 ```
 openssl rand -hex 32
 ```